Approximate minimization of interpretations in fuzzy description logics under the G\"odel semantics: Discussion and conclusions

 The motivating example demonstrates that minimizing interpretations in FDLs without the Baaz projection operator and the universal role generally yields smaller interpretations than in FDLs with these constructors.
 While the Baaz projection operator and the universal role increase the expressive power to distinguish between individuals, they can, in many cases, be too strong -- analogous to overfitting in machine learning.
 In particular, in the presence of the Baaz projection operator, the similarity between two individuals $x$ and $x'$, defined as the infimum of \mbox{$C^\mI(x) \fequiv C^\mI(x')$} over all concepts $C$ of a considered FDL in a given fuzzy interpretation~$\mI$, is always crisp (either~0 or~1)~\cite{DBLP:journals/tfs/NguyenN23}.
 As for the universal role, it is often undesirable when locality is important.
 Thus, focusing on FDLs without the Baaz projection operator and the universal role is both natural and well justified.

-We have presented the {\em first} algorithm that minimizes a finite fuzzy interpretation while preserving fuzzy concept assertions in FDLs without the Baaz projection operator and the universal role, under the G\"odel semantics.
+We have presented the {\em first} algorithm (Algorithm~\ref{alg2}) that minimizes a finite fuzzy interpretation while preserving fuzzy concept assertions in FDLs without the Baaz projection operator and the universal role, under the G\"odel semantics.
 The algorithm is provided in an extended form that supports approximate preservation: it minimizes a finite fuzzy interpretation $\mI$ while preserving fuzzy concept assertions up to a degree~$\gamma \in (0,1]$.
-The algorithm is efficient, with the time complexity \mbox{$O((m\log{l} + n)\log{n})$}, where $n$ is the size of the domain of~$\mI$, $m$ is the number of nonzero instances of atomic roles in~$\mI$, and $l$ is the number of distinct fuzzy values used in such instances plus~2.
-When $m \geq n$ and $l$ is comparable with $m$, that complexity order can be simplified to \mbox{$O(m\log^2{n})$}.
+The algorithm is efficient, with time complexity \mbox{$O((m \log l + n)\log n)$}, where $n$ is the size of the domain of~$\mI$, $m$ is the number of nonzero instances of atomic roles in~$\mI$, and $l$ is the number of distinct fuzzy values occurring in such instances, plus~2.
+This complexity is low, as it is comparable to that of related problems involving bisimulations.
+(Recall that the Paige--Tarjan algorithm~\cite{PaigeT87} computes the coarsest partition of a finite crisp graph in time $O((m+n)\log n)$.)
+When the number of fuzzy values occurring in the input fuzzy interpretation is bounded by a constant, the complexity $O((m\log l + n)\log n)$ coincides with $O((m+n)\log n)$.
+When $m \geq n$ and $l$ is comparable to~$m$, the complexity bound can be simplified to \mbox{$O(m \log^{2} n)$}.
 We have implemented the algorithm and made the source code publicly available~\cite{min2025-prog}.

+At present, a comparison of Algorithm~\ref{alg2} with other algorithms on ``standard benchmarks'' is not applicable.
+First, no such benchmarks exist.
+Second, Algorithm~\ref{alg2} is, to the best of our knowledge, the first and currently the only algorithm addressing this specific minimization problem, and it achieves a low complexity.
+Since the task is minimization, the algorithm produces an optimal reduction of a given finite fuzzy interpretation with respect to the considered minimization criterion.

 It is well known that DLs are variants of modal logics.
 For instance, the DL \ALCreg corresponds to Propositional Dynamic Logic (PDL).
 Kripke models in modal logics correspond to interpretations in DLs: states (possible worlds) and actions (accessibility relations) in a Kripke model correspond to individuals and roles in a DL interpretation, respectively.
 In a pointed Kripke model, the distinguished actual world corresponds to a unique named individual in a DL interpretation.
 By treating pointed fuzzy Kripke models as fuzzy interpretations in FDLs, Algorithm~\ref{alg2} can be used to minimize a finite pointed fuzzy Kripke model while preserving the truth degrees of formulas of a fuzzy modal logic $\mL$ at the actual world under the G\"odel semantics, up to a degree $\gamma \in (0,1]$, where $\mL$ can range from the sublogic without disjunction and universal modalities of the basic fuzzy multimodal logic $\mathit{fK}_n$ to the fuzzy version of PDL with converse.